Can using an exercise ball help with degenerative spine conditions?

 If you have neck or back pain as a result of a degenerative spine condition, such as a herniated disc, spinal stenosis or spondylolisthesis, performing certain low-impact exercises with an exercise ball can be effective in managing your pain from home, or even in preventing pain in the first place.

 The onset of a degenerative spine condition can be accelerated by an injury or a variety of lifestyle factors, but quite often, it is a result of nothing more than regular wear and tear over the course of a lifetime.
-In order to limit the effects of this wear and tear, one of the best things you can do is stay in shape with strong core, back and neck muscles.
+In order to limit the effects of this wear and tear, one of the best things you can do is stay in shape with strong core, neck and back muscles.
 By strengthening the muscle groups that support the neck and back, you take pressure off the spinal column, help prevent injury and make recovering from an injury a much quicker process.

-- Weight training — Using free weights in conjunction with an exercise ball works more muscles and adds a level of balance compared to traditional benches.
+- Weight training.
+Using free weights in conjunction with an exercise ball works more muscles and adds a level of balance compared to traditional benches.

-- Stretching — Flexibility training is particularly effective with an exercise ball.
+- Stretching.
+Flexibility training is particularly effective with an exercise ball.

-- Posture improvement — Many people sit on an exercise ball at work rather than a chair because it forces the user to maintain good posture and balance.
+- Posture improvement.
+Many people sit on an exercise ball at work rather than a chair because it forces the user to maintain good posture and balance.